 SCOPE

 In accordance with Section 218.415, Florida Statutes, this Policy applies to cash and investments (hereafter “portfolio”) for operating funds under the University’s control in excess of those required to meet current expenses.
 In addition, a portion of the University’s operating funds may be designated for incremental longer-term growth and allocated to the Florida State University Foundation Long-Term Portfolio (“FSUF LTP”).
 The FSUF LTP Statement of Investment Policy and Objectives will apply to those funds instead of this Policy.
-This policy applies only to funds not invested in the FSUF LTP.
+This Policy applies only to funds not invested in the FSUF LTP.
 Funds which have statutory investment requirements conflicting with this Policy are not subject to the provisions of this Policy.
 Additionally, the Policy does not apply to pension funds, trust funds or funds related to the issuance of debt where there are other existing policies or Indentures in effect for such funds.

 INVESTMENT OBJECTIVES